 Young & Teens Club

 The Young Club and Teens Club have alternating hours during the day.
 Supervised daily activities in the Young and Teens clubs included sports competitions and tournaments, dance contests, social network games, and Wii/Xbox/PS3 games and challenges.
-Evening activities include a variety of music and dance based activities.
+Evening activities on this MSC Seaside cruise included a variety of music and dance based activities.
 The Teens Club also hosted weekly events such as a White Party and a Lip Sync Battle.